Skip to main content

 “We are very lucky in Scotland to have a world class volunteer Mountain Rescue service.
 Help us, to help you, by being prepared and knowing what to do in an emergency.
 If you are lost, in need of assistance, or in an emergency, dial 999 ask for POLICE then MOUNTAIN RESCUE.
 Enjoy our incredible wild places and support our volunteer teams who will assist you any hour, any day, and any weather.”

-Response - speak to your casualty and ask if they want help, squeeze shoulders
+Speak to your casualty and ask if they want help, squeeze shoulders

-Airway - if they are not responsive you may need to open their airway using a head tilt and chin lift
+If they are not responsive you may need to open their airway using a head tilt and chin lift

-Ensure that the casualty is comfortable by insulating them from the ground, adding extra clothing etc. Place any unconscious casualties in the recovery position.
 Put the casualty into a position that helps them maintain their airway - a Recovery Position/Safe Airway Position.

 Police Scotland deploy all mountain rescue teams in Scotland